This section describes how to install a high-availability K3s cluster with an external database.

 5. Optional: Join Agent Nodes

 Joining agent nodes in an HA cluster is the same as joining agent nodes in a single server cluster.
-You just need to specify the URL the agent should register to and the token it should use.
+You just need to specify the URL the agent should register to (either one of the server IPs or a fixed registration address) and the token it should use.